awsdocs/amazon-msk-developer-guide/doc_source/msk-autoexpand.md

 1. Sign in to the AWS Management Console, and open the Amazon MSK console at [https://console\.aws\.amazon\.com/msk/home?region=us\-east\-1\#/home/](https://console.aws.amazon.com/msk/home?region=us-east-1#/home/)\.

 1. In the list of clusters, choose your cluster\.
-This takes you to the cluster's **Details** page\.
+This takes you to a page that lists details about the cluster\.

 1. In the **Auto scaling for storage** section, choose **Configure**\.